This was originally given to Geof in April, 2013. Additional text— added since— is shown in blue.

 Upon being declared the winner, a giddy cadre of enthusiastic brothers and little sisters hoisted me in the air carrying me over their heads for maybe 10 yards or so.
 It was, of course, a spontaneous, unrehearsed act of celebration, but given the inherent difficulties of holding a then 180+ pound, sometimes ticklish winner on raised arms, I was genuinely worried that I would inadvertently be dropped.
 That, or I would succumb to all the jostling, and share that Frat-burger with all my cheering and well-wishing supporters.
 Fortunately, they managed an uneventful landing, and I managed to contain myself.

 I’m embarrassed now to admit I don’t recall which 007 movie dad took us to see.
 It was one of the better ones— with Sean Connery.
 Possibly From Russia with Love, or Diamonds are Forever.
 I know it was not Goldfinger, because I did not see that one until many years later.
 It seemed an unspoken truth that the number of Bond films one had seen was a measure of one’s worldliness, cool, almost Bond-likeness (for boys anyway).
-In those days before streaming 4k; before the internet- over fiber to your home, before blue ray, before DVD, before Laser-disc and VHS and Beta-max, all we had were TV (with a choice of five stations), and theaters.
-We would always check the TV listings and the movie section for any opportunity to catch a 007 film that on your unseen list.
+In those days before streaming 4k; before the internet- over fiber to your home, before blue ray, before DVD, before Laser-disc and VHS and Beta-max, all we had were over-the-air TV (with a choice of five stations), and theaters.
+We would always check the TV listings and the movie section for any opportunity to catch a Bond film on your unseen list.
 Even a low res, edited, commercially interrupted small screen in black and white counted.
 For years, my list had one title: Goldfinger.
 I don’t recall AFI showing a lot of the Bond films, but there was a theater uptown (though not the Uptown) that would show Bond double features for about for about two weeks in the summer months (and kids these days think Netflix invented binge-watching!)

 Holidays, especially Christmases in Arlington, Spring Valley, and East Lansing each had their own unique qualities.
 Hanging our eclectic collection of hand-made decorations on a stick-tree tannenbaum (introduced to us by Aunt Sylvia), and sculpting unconventionally shaped gingerbread cookies were among the activities that fueled excitement and high expectations every December.
 I have vague recollections of the mouth-feel (to use the wine taster’s term) of shards of a Christmas bulb in my mouth after chomping down on the undoubtedly delicious-looking holiday ornament.
 More vivid in my mind is the concern I felt some years later when you did the same.
 Each year, we’d somehow get past the often-grueling holiday card photo shoot.
 Then on the 25th, opening gifts was usually delayed half an hour or so, with dad downstairs, “almost ready”.
 I recall a few times in the mid-70s there was friction or some family unpleasantness that preceded exchanging gifts -- no doubt brought on by holiday stress, reaction to general teenage behavior (the likes of which I’m experi-encing nowadays), and maybe other factors we were not privy to.